 Entertainment Music What Exactly Is Folk Music?
-Banjos, Jugbands, and More Understanding the origin of community music Share PINTEREST Email Print Heritage Images / Contributor/Getty Images Music Folk Music Top Picks Top Artists Rock Music Pop Music Alternative Music Classical Music Country Music Rap & Hip Hop Rhythm & Blues World Music Punk Music Heavy Metal Jazz Latin Music Oldies Learn More By Kim Ruehl Kim Ruehl Kim Ruehl is a folk music writer whose writing has appeared in Billboard, West Coast Performer, and NPR.
-She is also the Community Manager for the folk music magazine NoDepression. our editorial process Kim Ruehl Updated February 13, 2019 Folk music is any style of music which represents a community and can be sung or played by people who may or may not be trained musicians, using the instruments available to them.
+Banjos, Jugbands, and More Understanding the origin of community music Share PINTEREST Email Print Heritage Images / Contributor/Getty Images Music Folk Music Top Artists Rock Music Pop Music Alternative Music Classical Music Country Music Rap & Hip Hop Rhythm & Blues World Music Punk Music Heavy Metal Jazz Latin Music Oldies Learn More By Kim Ruehl Kim Ruehl Kim Ruehl is a folk music writer whose writing has appeared in Billboard, West Coast Performer, and NPR.
+She is also the Community Manager for the folk music magazine NoDepression.
+Learn about our Editorial Process Updated on 02/13/19 Folk music is any style of music which represents a community and can be sung or played by people who may or may not be trained musicians, using the instruments available to them.
 As times have changed, folk music has progressed to reflect the times.
 Many of the old labor and protest songs are still sung today, albeit with new verses that were added to reflect the context in which the songs were resurrected.
 American Folk Music Traditionally sung and played within communities, that is, not created or produced for popular consumption, American folk music became embedded in mainstream tradition, creating some combination of folk and pop music, during the mid-20th Century "folk music revival."
 Thanks to radio and recorded music, artists and fans in New York could develop an interest in the music indigenous to the Gulf states.
 People in Seattle could discover the fiddle tunes and dance numbers from the folk music tradition of lower Appalachia.
 Traditional American folk music started to blend with mainstream recorded pop music, as the Baby Boomers came of age all at once, many of them listening to Harry Smith's Anthology of American Folk Music.
 The music of the folk revival was narrative pop music with a social conscience.
 Since then, community-driven musical forms (punk rock, hip-hop) have evolved from this combination of folk and pop music.
 Now, in the 21st century, American folk music has strong influences from all of these musical movements.
 The Style of Folk Music Outside of musicology, "folk music" is more frequently used to describe a style of music that has evolved rapidly over the last century.
 You'll hear critics and fans alike referring to an artist as "folky," and generally that doesn't mean they’re borrowing a melody from a traditional source.
 Instead, that term is given to songs that are played using instruments not typically seen in a rock or pop band.
 Whether or not the song they've written on their acoustic instrument will survive across generations until it's so commonplace doesn't seem to matter with many modern critics and fans — it has still found its way into the "folk vernacular."
 Debating if this dilutes the tradition of folk music is a frequent conversation among critics, musicologists and fans alike.
 For the purposes here, "folk music" refers to music derived from or influenced by traditional American music, whether it's a contemporary mainstream band putting to use the clawhammer banjo style, or a throwback troupe playing jug band songs in exactly the same way as they were originally intended.
 Music which keeps the folk tradition in mind is constantly building on that tradition and keeping it alive.
 As long as that music is made primarily for the sake of giving voice to a particular community it is contributing to the ongoing tradition of American folk music.
 Since folk music is most adequately defined by the people who create it, it's important not to ignore that qualifiers like "folksinger" or "folky" have come to mean something different than they did 50 years ago.
 Folk artists today are experimentalists who dabble in different genres, integrating various musical influences into their narrative songs.